stijn-dejongh/lovecraft_public_domain/raw_converts/fb.md

 his tale of what he felt himself about to discover.
 He had been flushed and excited then, talking in a high and unnatural, though always pedantic, voice.

-  &ldquo;What do we know,&rdquo; he had said, &ldquo;of the world and the universe about us?
+   "What do we know, " he had said,  "of the world and the universe about us?
 Our means of receiving impressions are absurdly few, and our notions of surrounding objects infinitely narrow.
 We see things only as we are constructed to see them, and can gain no idea of their absolute nature.
 With five feeble senses we pretend to comprehend the boundlessly